 - If they have had a positive COVID-19 test in the past 14 days or are presently waiting for a results of a COVID-19 test

 - If they had close contact with confirmed or suspected COVID-19 case in the past 14 days

 - If they have traveled to a state on the NYS travel advisory list.

-- The district employees will use an electronic screening system to manage screenings as follows:
+- The district will use a screening system to manage employee screenings as follows:

 - The screening system will be available by 4:00 AM each day.

-- Employees will be required to certify “No” to all of the questions.
+- Employees will be required to certify “No” to all of the above questions.

-- Upon clicking the “No” certification, the employee will be prompted "you are cleared to come to school or work"
+- Upon clicking the “No” certification, the contact will be re-queued for the following day.